 As most Strongman exercises are concentric only (e.g. sled drag) you don’t get the same muscle damage as traditional lifting.
 Specifically, the sled drag doesn’t increase the marker of muscle damage known as creatine kinase and has vertical jump recover to baseline levels at 3 hours .

 This makes Strongman-style training a great modality of strength and conditioning that can be used within your MMA training.
+You can hear how World's Strongest Man competitor Colm Woulfe recommends using Strongman training for MMA on our podcast below:

 Does Strongman Have Better Carryover To Fighting?